JustAnotherHeroRiding/What-The-Key/Song Key.md

 - When navigating to the library section, all the saved tracks will be shown #DONE
 - Here the user can search for the saved tracks #DONE
 - Or use filters to display tracks according the characteristics in the audio features object #DONE
+- Save tracks when fetching a random track #DONE

 #### Filters
 - Map the button names to the actual TrackData fields #DONE